devustine/COS101/fullnotes/01_intro-to-computing.md

 The history of computing started thousands of years back with the creation of the Abacus.
 Abacus is a simple counting device used by the ancient Egyptians and Chinese.

 ### Mechanical Calculators (17th Century)
 The emergence of mechanical calculators came to limelight in the 17th century.
-An example of a mechanical calculator is the Pascal.
+An example of a mechanical calculator is the **Pascaline**.
 This device paved the way for modern computing.

 ## Electronic Computers Era